The Official Tall Ship of the State of California

 The Maritime Museum of San Diego uses her for a variety of dockside and at sea educational programs along with public adventure sails ranging from a half-day to more than a week.
 Her annual tour of the California coast each summer offers residents and visitors throughout the state an opportunity to enjoy the State’s Official Tall Ship.

-- Designed for speed, Californian has nine sails, carries 7,000 square feet of canvas, and is armed with four six-pound deck guns.
+- Designed for speed, Californian has seven sails, carries 7,000 square feet of canvas, and is armed with four six-pound deck guns.

 - Californian hosts students from all over the Southwest in overnight Living History programs.
 Several times each year these special overnight adventures are also offered to the general public.

-- Charter the Californian and take your guests out for a experience that few ever thought possible.
+- Tall Ship Adventures and charters are available to take you and your guests out for a experience that few ever thought possible.

 |Maximum Draft||9’ 5”|